zlthinker/KFNet/README.md

 ### Testing

-The testing program outputs the 3-d scene coordinates (in meters) and 1-d uncertainties into 4-channel numpy matrices.
-The saved uncertainties are the inverse of predicted Gaussain variances.
-Thus, the larger the uncertaines, the smaller the variances are.
+The testing program outputs a 3-d scene coordinate map (in meters) and 1-d confidence map into 4-channel numpy matrices.
+The confidences are the inverse of predicted Gaussain variances / uncertainties.
+Thus, the larger the confidences, the smaller the variances are.

 * Test SCoordNet
 ```